Insider guide to cyclist insurance

 Making a claim

 The best test of an insurer is what happens when you claim.
 Can you do it online?
 Is your claim farmed out to an external company?
 Will one person deal with the claim or will you be passed from pillar to post?
 If your bike is stolen, will you be forced to use a supplier of their choice or will you receive a cheque so you can choose to use the bike shop you want?
-These are not answers that you will without looking carefully at an insurer’s website or asking them directly, but they are best answered before you choose which policy you buy.
+These are not answers you will find without looking carefully at an insurer’s website or asking them directly.

 Storage